jpalardy/jpalardy.github.io/_posts/2016-03-16-why-learn-awk.markdown

 POSIX-compliant OS.

 More importantly, it will be the AWK you know.
-It has been around for a long time and the way it works is stable.
+It has been around for a long time, and the way it works is stable.
 Any upgrade would not (could not) break your scripts -- it's the closest thing to "it just works".

 Contrast with BASH or Python ... do you have the right version?
 Does it have